purushottamshete/bbc_scrapper/README.md

 BBC Article Scrapper:

-Use Selenium with PYTHON in headless mode on your Django framework Docker; Update all details into mysql table
+Use Selenium with PYTHON in headless mode on Django framework with Docker; Update all details into mysql table

 Steps: